Try our new research platform with insights from 80,000+ expert users

 Pricing and Cost Advice

-"I have found the price to be expensive for the solution."
+"I like the price of the solution."

 "I would rate it around a three.
 While I'm not deeply involved in pricing discussions, I believe it is comparatively more affordable than Cisco."